dralmadani/DataViz-Project/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

-  * What are the top 200 largest cities in the USA in 2020 (by population/ density / area)
+  * What are the top 200 largest cities in the USA in 2020 by population?
+  * What are the top ten Largest cities in US by population in 2020 by population?
+  * What are the top ten Largest cities in US by population in 2020 by density ?
-  * What are the top ten Largest cities in US by population in 2020 ?
+  * What are the top ten Largest cities in US by population in 2020 by area ?
   * Which state has most largest cities ?
   * How many Large Cities Population in each state ?